dll110/dll110.github.io/_posts/2023-09-09-intro_cancer.md

 ---
 layout: post
-title: some forays around cancer
+title: some nosing around cancer
 permalink: /poop/intro_cancer
 date: 2023/09/09
+date_updated: 2023/09/25
 published: true
 ---

 A friend recently reached out to ask my thoughts on cancer treatments for a terminally ill family member 'because I know biology'.
 And I realized that despite all my years in biomedical research, I had very little to say; I know surprisingly little about cancer.
 I guess it's kind of like asking a software engineer why your computer doesn't work.